wxbty/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/concepts/low_level.md

 ## Graphs

-At its core, LangGraph4j models agent workflows as graphs.
+At its core, SpringAiGraph models agent workflows as graphs.
 You define the behavior of your agents using three key components:

 1. [`State`](#state): A shared data structure that represents the current snapshot of your application.
 It is represented by an [`AgentState`] object.